PascalNoisette/leanote/README.md

 Notebook correspond to a level-1 subfolder inside the mkdocs https://squidfunk.github.io/mkdocs-material/getting-started/ folder.

-- [ ] Notebook creation is not implemented.

 ### Note and its content

 Note correspond to a markdown file inside a mkdocs project https://squidfunk.github.io/mkdocs-material/getting-started/ subfolder.

-- [ ] Note editor is not implemented.
-- [ ] Note creation is not implemented.

 ## Leanote